Qwickdom/dotfiles-bspwm/.github/README.md

       <sup>
          <sub>
             <samp>
-                  THIS DOTFILES ARE CONFIGURED AT 1366x768
+                  THIS DOTFILES ARE CONFIGURED AT 1366x768 ON LAPTOP
                <p align="center">
                   BUT IT WILL STILL WORK PERFECTLY IN HIGH RESOLUTION
                </p>